 Knowing the types of genetic testing in prenatal care is crucial for parents.
 Different tests assess the fetus's health and genetic makeup.
 Some of the tests we offer at Advanced Women’s Care of Pittsburgh include:

 - Materni T21/NIPT: This test is crucial for expecting parents.
 It involves a simple blood test procedure that primarily screens for genetic anomalies related to trisomy 21 (Down Syndrome), trisomy 18, and trisomy 13.
 The American College of Obstetricians and Gynecologists recommends this comprehensive noninvasive prenatal test (NIPT) as a standard of care in genetic screening and can also determine the fetus's gender.
+This strong relationship between prenatal testing and genetic counseling ensures parents have the information and emotional support they need to navigate challenging decisions.

 - Serum Genetic Screening: Serum screening is less sensitive than NIPT, but it can still assess the risk for trisomy 21, neural tube defects, and other potential genetic anomalies.
 The first-trimester screen, quad screen, and sequential screen are examples of serum screening.